xixu-me/Xget/README.en.md

 3. **Configure GitHub Secrets**:
    - Go to your GitHub repository → Settings → Secrets and variables → Actions
-   - Add the following Secrets:
+   - Add the following secrets:
      - `CLOUDFLARE_API_TOKEN`: Your API token
      - `CLOUDFLARE_ACCOUNT_ID`: Your Account ID